 A group of teenage students on an overnight backpacking trip sit in a circle around a natural rock "table" in the Mojave desert, eating dinner and reflecting on their day along with their instructors.
 After dinner, they clean up their dishes, strain the food particles from the dish water, and toss the water underneath the rock which they'd been seated around the past few hours.
 An abrupt and piercing rattle cuts through the desert air, as an enormous rattlesnake emerges from underneath the rock, covered in dishwater.
 Students scatter as the pit viper disappears into the Mojave dusk, and everyone realizes they'd been sitting within a few feet of the snake all evening, unbeknownst to anyone...

-This snake encounter is a dramatic example of a "near miss," where a slight difference in timing (or location) could have yielded a very different outcome.
-Outdoor education programs, by their inherent nature, experience many near misses -- more than may be quantifiable -- but what do we do with the near misses we encounter, and how do we convert those near misses into useful lessons?
+This snake encounter is not a hypothetical scenario, it's a dramatic example of a "near miss" from my own personal experience as an outdoor educator, where a slight difference in timing (or location) could have yielded a very different outcome.
+Outdoor education programs, by their inherent nature, experience many near misses -- more than may ever be quantifiable -- but what do we do with the near misses we encounter, and how do we convert those near misses into useful lessons?

 How do we distinguish a near miss from an incident?